Code of Conduct in Practice #4: Social Work Records

 • using social work records for personal purposes, for example for a personal Court application.

-The SWRB Code of Conduct (the Code) sets out the minimum professional standards of integrity and conduct that apply to registered social workers and to the social work profession in general.
-The following principles are relevant to the topic of social work records:
+The Code sets out the minimum professional standards of integrity and conduct that apply to social workers and to the social work profession.
+The following are relevant to social work records:

 Principle 7: Respect the client’s privacy and confidentiality.

-• treating information gained in the course of the social worker/client relationship as confidential information and use it for professional purposes only
+• Treat information gained in the course of the social worker/client relationship as confidential information and use it for professional purposes only.

-• storing client records securely and making sure these are only accessed or removed from their secure place for social work or professional purposes
+• Store client records securely and make sure these are only accessed or removed from their secure place for social work or professional purposes.

-This principle includes not using information collected in your role as a social worker for personal reasons.
-It also includes not accessing information from your organisation’s files for anyone who is not your client.
-Records must not be used for purposes other than what was intended when the information was collected.
+You should not use information collected in your role as a social worker for personal reasons., Similarly, you should not access information from your organisation’s files for anyone who is not your client.
+Records must only be used for purpose intended when the information was collected.

 Information should be stored securely.
-If you accidentally misplace a client record in a public place, or it is stolen, tell your supervisor or manager, as soon as possible.
+If you accidentally misplace a client record or it is stolen, tell your supervisor or manager as soon as possible.

 Principle 10: Keep accurate records and use technology effectively and safely.

-• making these records at the same time the events being recorded or as soon as possible afterwards and clearly attribute them to yourself
+• Make records at the same time the events being recorded or as soon as possible afterwards and clearly attribute them to yourself.

-• not tampering with original records in any way
+• Do not tamper with original records in any way.

-• taking special care to protect client privacy and client information when using technology and/or electronic records.
+• Take special care to protect client privacy and client information when using technology and/or electronic records.

-You also need to be aware of the part that accurate and timely record keeping plays in any complaints procedure.
-Accurate recording not only protects clients, but also protects you as a social worker.
+Accurate and timely record keeping plays a part in any complaints procedure.
+It not only protects clients, but also protects you as a social worker.

 SWRB’s Core Competence Standards

-In addition to the principles of the code of conduct, the core competencies specifically mention record keeping in the context of standard 9: competence to practice within legal and ethical boundaries of the social work profession.
+In addition to the principles of the Code, the Core Competence Standards specifically mention record keeping in Standard 9: Competence to practice within legal and ethical boundaries of the social work profession.
 Under this standard, social workers are expected to:

 • uphold the right to privacy and confidentiality of personal information and inform clients of the situations where the information may need to be disclosed;